Health insurance in Morocco

 Maternity in Morocco

-• Delivery by vaginal route: between 4500 dh and 10000 dh ;
+• Delivery by vaginal route: between DH4,500 and DH10,000 (between €420 and €935).

 Why should I take out private international health insurance in Morocco?

-As a foreigner staying in or expatriating to Morocco, it is essential to take out private international health insurance for the duration of your stay.
+As a foreigner staying in or expatriating to Morocco, it is essential to take out private health insurance for the duration of your stay.

 With insurance like GoldExpat, your healthcare will be reimbursed even in the private health sector.
 Our insurance will also cover the cost of repatriation to another country to treat an illness that cannot be treated in Morocco.
 This is essential in Morocco, where the quality and diversity of care on offer is limited, even in the private sector.